Castle Primary School

 To ensure a depth and accuracy of learning which builds upon prior learning, all classes undertake a termly RE day which focuses around a question.
 Questions have been carefully selected to ensure that each unit (question) builds upon learning taught in previous years as the children’s knowledge progresses.
 This documentation reflects the fact that religious education in Great Britain takes account of the teachings and practices of the world’s major religions and world views.
 These RE days allow the children to explore religion and learn about peoples beliefs, experiences and reasons for following particular religions.
 During these RE Days, children explore artefacts, have visits from religious faiths, learn about stories, produce a creative element and much more to consolidate their learning during the day.
 We enrich our Religious Education curriculum with links to our local Churches.
 We hold religious assemblies and discuss festivals and celebrations.

 Assessment for RE is both formative and summative.
-We use a KWL grid to establish what the children know at the beginning of the unit and what questions they might want to ask and find out about.
+We use a ‘high five’ to establish what the children know at the beginning of the unit and what questions they might want to ask and find out about.
 In the following term the children recall what they have learnt throughout the two RE days.
 This evidences the learning that has taken place and allows the children to reflect on their RE journey throughout the two RE days.
-Teachers record learning in their class floor book to show the learning journey that has taken place.
+Each child also has a RE book which follows them as they progress through the years so that they can view previous learning.
+Teachers also record the children's learning using Seesaw so that it can be shown to the parents as well.
+On Seesaw each child has an individual folder that allows individual learning to be displayed.
+This platform also allows any role play or drama to be documented and heard.

 Impact- What impact it has